 Fort Worth, TX

 Beata Smela, PT,MPT, Dip.
 MDT graduated with a Masters in Physical Therapy from the Faculty of Motor Rehabilitation, Academy of Physical Education in Katowice, Poland in 1989.
 She held a teaching position in the Physical Therapy Department for her alma matter and worked as an Injury Treatment and Prevention Specialist for a professional handball team.
 In 1992, she obtained a Texas physical therapy license.
 She attained her Diploma in Mechanical Diagnosis and Therapy in 1996.
 Beata completed a training in electrodiagnosis EMG/ NCV in 2001 at Rocky Mountain University in Utah.
 In 2015, Beata became a Certified Ergonomics Assessment Specialist (CEAS).
-She is currently working towards her DPT through Utica College.
+She completed her DPT through Utica College.
 Beata was appointed to Teaching Faculty by The McKenzie Institute in 2003 and promoted again in 2005.

 In addition to teaching courses in Mechanical Diagnosis and Therapy in both the USA and previously in Poland, Beata has also mentored Probationary Faculty for both Institutes and is a Clinical Instructor for Weatherford College in Mineral Wells, TX.

 Beata has been a Chronic Pain Consultant, with a focus on overlapping and/or neuropathic patterns, for The SMART Institute in Fort Worth, TX since 2012.
 She also serves as an Injury Prevention and Ergonomic Consultant for various companies (2008-present).
 In her spare time, she volunteers her skills to treat others at a Mission medical clinic in Arlington, TX.
 She enjoys playing tennis, chess, dancing and skiing with her husband, Greg, and her two sons.
 Beata has been a member of the American Physical Therapy Association since 2014.

 DPT, OCS, Dip.
 MDT, CSCS